rbohan/mongodbworld2017/README.md

 Once the VM is running, ssh into the instance `vagrant ssh`

-To start the BI Connector:
+To start the BI Connector, launch the startup script `startmongosqld.sh`

-* launch the startup script `startmongosqld1.sh`.
-This should fail with an error message complaining about the lack of the `--sslPEMKeyFile` parameter.
-* launch the startup script `startmongosqld2.sh`.
-This is expected to succeed.
-You can verify the process has started with auth enabled by checking for the presence of the `--auth true` arguement in the console output.
+You can verify the process has started with auth enabled by checking for `security: {enabled: true}}` in the console output.

 Once the BI Connector script is running you should be able to connect to it from your BI tool of choice, e.g. Tableau, by connecting to Server `192.168.16.100` on port `3307`.